cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Dissection Tools

-Equivalent cards to Dissection Tools (black artifact equipment that mills):
+Equivalent cards to Dissection Tools (colorless, equipment that mills):

 Results: